 - Students had the opportunity to continue with their projects over the summer via support of the Summer Research Internship Program (SRIP), and students are encouraged to continue in subsequent quarters.

-The EPRP was recently included in the 2018-2019 Electrical and Computer Engineering brochure.
+A description of the EPRP was included in the 2018-2019 Electrical and Computer Engineering brochure.

 EPRP page from brochure